MetaMask/metamask-improvement-proposals/MIPs/MIP-X.md

 By adopting Semantic Versioning for MetaMask's CAIP-27 implementation, developers can easily understand the implications of version updates and make informed decisions about integration and compatibility.
 This approach promotes transparency, consistency, and stability in the evolution of the CAIP-27 standard within MetaMask.

 ## User Experience Considerations
-The support for versioned CAIP-27 asset identifiers in MetaMask will enhance the user experience by enabling seamless interaction with assets across different networks and chains.
-Users can specify the desired version when resolving asset identifiers, ensuring compatibility with specific version-specific specifications.
+The support for versioned CAIP-27 requests in MetaMask will enhance the user experience by enabling seamless interaction with assets across different networks and chains.
+Users can specify the desired version when resolving requests, ensuring compatibility with version-specific specifications.

 ## Security Considerations
 The introduction of versioning support for CAIP-27 in MetaMask should consider the following security considerations: